ragulbalaji/50.012Networks/plotting/README.md

 The animated scatter plot shows the cumulative number of bytes output by a single victim.

-1. Run the following two commands to remove the header and footer of the CSV
-file:

-    ```
-    sed -i '1d' 10.0.0.2.csv
-    ```

-    ```
-    sed -i '$d' 10.0.0.2.csv
-    ```

-2. Run the animation generation script.
+1. Run the animation generation script.
 You may need to adjust some constants at the top of the file, such as the location of FFmpeg on your system or the name of the CSV file.